suri-codes/personal_website/src/content/blog/02-GasGasGas/index.md

   through when they are hit with light!
 They have this property due to a special kind of semiconductor, whose conductivity dependson the amount of light hitting it.
-  Basically they are light sensors!
+  Basically they are light sensors.

 5. ADC - Analog to Digital Converter